isomerpages/mlaw-corp/pages/eservices.md

 #### **New Insolvency Office (IO) E-Services (new!)**
 We will be launching our new Corporate Insolvency E-Services on **10 July 2023**.

-The Corporate Insolvency E-Services will not be available from **5 July 2023 (Wednesday), 6.00 pm to 10 July 2023 (Monday), 8.00 am**.

 To apply for the Simplified Insolvency Programme, please refer to the instructions in [SIP FAQ](https://io.mlaw.gov.sg/corporate-insolvency/sip-faq/) (hyperlink: [https://io.mlaw.gov.sg/corporate-insolvency/sip-faq/](https://io.mlaw.gov.sg/corporate-insolvency/sip-faq/)) page. **No E-Service is available for this submission.**

 <!-- user requested to remove as it has past.
 If you have saved any draft applications, you are required to complete and submit them before **5 July 2023 (Wednesday), 6.00 pm**.
 The saved drafts will not be brought over to the new E-Services. -->